MarceloBRAmaral/simpleGame001/README.md

 You start with 10 Health Points and 3 red rectangles as your enemies.

-Every time an enemy hits you you loose some HP.
+You loose some HP every time an enemy hits you.

 Every 4 seconds the difficulty is increased as a new enemy spawns.